-CS521 Software Project Management CS522 Software Quality Assurance and Test Automation CS548 Web Services Techniques and REST Technologies CS575 Network Analysis and Testing
+CS521 Software Project Management CS522 Software Quality Assurance and Test Automation CS548 Web Services Techniques and REST Technologies CS575 Network Analysis and Testing changing computer industry has become more demanding on engineers to have multidisciplinary skillsets.

 Selecting any four (4) courses from the above lists will meet the Specialization Course Requirements.
 Taking four (4) courses in a cluster area will also help the student develop desirable skills that support the chosen area of interest and profession